|Back to home page | Dave's other sites: > CanGenealogy > Genealogy Unlimited > Volhynia|

 Trinkets and Treasures: Things Your Ancestors Left Behind -- Family history research should involve more than websites, old pieces of paper and microfilm.
 There are tangible pieces of evidence as well.
 These might include items your ancestors used or created, and they will help you to gain a better understanding of the lives they lived.
 They also serve as a reminder of times past.
 Think of the stories they can tell!

-Genealogy 101 -- Why do we do what we do?
+Genealogy 101 -- For beginners.
+Why do we do what we do?
 What are the basic sources to use?
 A primer of the basics of family history research.
 Hint: Start close to home, then work from there.
 Includes web links.